 As a scholar/activist/ethnographer, my research focuses on the intersection between the criminal justice system, public policy, and inequality.
 Specifically, I am interested in how incarceration affect individuals and society, how the public perceives those with incarceration histories, and the effects of sex offense policy.

-My research focuses on social stratification associated with inequality, poverty, homelessness, and the justice system.
-Specifically, I am interested in how stratified groups form, how they behave, and how society acts with them through public policy and community efforts.
-In the forthcoming book (Exiled in America: Life on the Margins in a Residential Motel, Columbia University Press) I draw upon a year of ethnographic fieldwork at a welfare motel to explore how motel residents go about their lives in the context of social policy and stigma that pushes them to the margins of society.
-My current research projects use both qualitative and quantitative methods to examine the social control of registered sex offenders, as well as the homeless.
+In my book, Exiled in America: Life on the Margins in a Residential Motel, (Columbia University Press) I draw upon a year of ethnographic fieldwork at a residential motel to explore how residents experiencing homelessness go about their lives in the context of social policy and stigma that pushes them to the margins of society.

 Teaching and Research Interests: